Physical Therapist Assistant

 Some students are able to work 15-20 hours per week in the Fall and Winter Semester of Year Two, but more than this may result in being unable to keep up with the material and maintain the required grades to continue in the program.

 Tuition is based on contact hours.
-Currently (subject to change) one contact hour at MCC is $122.50 (plus enrollment and technology fee) for in-district residents and $177.96 (plus enrollment and technology fee) for out-of-district residents.
 For the Fall and Winter of Year Two the student will be registering for 23 contact hours.
 In the Spring Session, the student is registering for 10-12 contact hours in each session.

-Please see the /cashier/cashier_tuition.shtml schedule for actual costs.
+Please see the Tuition and Fees schedule for actual costs.
 The Board of Trustees of the College may raise tuition as necessary.
 Approximate tuition cost for a College in-district resident for 1st year students is $7544 2nd plus lab fees and $8373 for 2nd year students.
-For a Michigan out-of-district resident is approximately $10,428 plus lab fees (See next page) 1st year students and $11,977 plus lab fees 2nd year students (See next page).
+For a Michigan out-of-district resident is approximately $10,428 plus lab fees, 1st year students and $11,977 plus lab fees 2nd year students.
+Use the Tuition Calculator to figure current cost.

-Winter Semester Lab fees: $35 A recent physical examination(no older than six months) is required with paperwork COMPLETED and turned in during the Winter Semester (January 15th) at the Health Sciences Office in the Curtis Mott Building in Flint (May cost up to $200/depending on health insurance).
+Winter Semester Lab fees: $35 A recent physical examination(no older than six months) is required with paperwork COMPLETED and turned in during the Winter Semester (January 15th) at the Health Sciences Office in the Curtice-Mott Complex in Flint (May cost up to $200/depending on health insurance).
 A delay in this may impede progress in the PTA program and delay graduation.
-The physical examination form is available in the Division of Health Sciences office in the Curtis-Mott building on the main campus A criminal background check is required before orientation to the program (approx $70-80).
+The physical examination form is available in the Division of Health Sciences office in the Curtice-Mott Complex on the main campus A criminal background check is required before orientation to the program (approx $70-80).

 Rubber soled (gym type) shoes, elastic waist shorts and a tank top for labs